ksu-cs-textbooks/cis400/content/0-forward/02-where-to-find-help.md

 * You can also set your status to indicate your current availability.

 ## Email
-Discord is the preferred communication medium for the course because 1) you will generally get a faster response than email, and 2) writing code in email is _a terrible experience_, both to write and to read.
+The Discord class channel is the preferred communication medium for the course because 1) you will generally get a faster response than email, and 2) writing code in email is _a terrible experience_, both to write and to read.
 Discord's support of markdown syntax makes including code comments much easier on both of us.

-However, if you have issues with Discord, feel free to email one of the instructors directly if you are unable to post directly on Discord itself for some reason.
+For general questions, asking them in the course channel will give you the best chance of a fast answer, from the course instructors, TAs, or your fellow students.
+And if you help a fellow student, you might get bonus points!

+If you have a more personal question, however, you are welcome to email the instructor.

 ## Other Avenues for Help